About the Chapter:

 Click on an event to see more details.

 Working from south to north, our trail begins at the Trail Access on Hodenpyl Dam Road southwest of Mesick and travels along the shores of lakes, rivers, and trout streams for much of its length.
 If you start at the Marilla trailhead, and walk east and north to Sand Lakes, you could hike 63 miles, and spend every night camped on the banks of a beautiful body of water, and have only two road walks, each only 2.5 miles long.
 From Sand Lakes east the trail goes into Kalkaska, a trail town, and then turns north to Starvation Lake Road where our section ends.
 As an added bonus we have developed a 20-mile loop around the Trail Town of Fife Lake called the Fife Lake Loop.
-The trail starts near the Old US-131 State Forest Campground, follows the NCT east and north past Headquarters Lake and Spring Lake State Forest Campground to M-186, and then loops back through the forest on a different trail, and ends back at the US-131 Rest Area.
+The trail starts near the Old US-131 State Forest Campground, follows the NCT east and north past Headquarters Lake and Spring Lake State Forest Campground to M-186, and then loops back through the forest on a different trail returning to the starting point.

 Fife Lake – Trail Town